carbon-language/carbon-lang/llvm/docs/LangRef.rst

 If "len" is 0, the pointers may be NULL, dangling, ``undef``, or ``poison`` pointers.
 However, they must still be appropriately aligned.
+If "len" isn't a well-defined value, all of its possible representations should make the behavior of this ``llvm.memcpy`` defined, otherwise the behavior is undefined.

 .. _int_memcpy_inline: